kubevirt/common-instancetypes/README.md

 # kubevirt/common-instancetypes

-A set of instancetypes and preferences to help create KubeVirt VirtualMachines.
+A set of instance types and preferences to help create KubeVirt VirtualMachines.

 ## Requirements